I-AM-Fission/Quantum_password_manager-generator/README.md

 # Quantum Password Manager 🔐⚛️

-A modern Python password manager that combines real quantum randomness with strong local encryption.
+A Python password manager that combines real quantum randomness with strong local encryption.

 Generate high-entropy passwords using IBM Quantum hardware and store them securely in an encrypted local vault.